 Clearly, my garden is a re-fueling station for many of these birds, and I’m happy to see them taking a break from their winter migration.

-I really like how the colors harmonize with the rusty iron decorations hanging on my fence.
+I love how the colors harmonize with the rusty iron decorations hanging on my fence.

 (click here to read why this is my family’s favorite shrub)